 place, not create a new page with the same content.
 However, it’s hard to do

 that when you don’t track what’s already been created.
 This is when a sitemap

 comes to save the day.
 When you evaluate every page you want to add on your

 website according to the sitemap you have, you reduce the chance of duplicating

 content and creating a confusing user experience.

-How to create a sitemap using information architecture
+How do you create a sitemap using information architecture?

 The great thing about a sitemap is that it